What is Naturopathy?

-“Traditional Naturopathy: a distinct system of non-invasive healthcare and health assessment in which neither surgery nor drugs are used, dependence being placed only on education, counseling, naturopathic modalities and natural substances, including without limitation, the use of foods, food extracts, vitamins, minerals, enzymes, digestive aids, botanical substances, topical natural substances, homeopathic preparations, air, water, heat, cold, sound, light, the physical modalities of magnetic therapy, naturopathic non-manipulative bodywork and exercise to help stimulate and maintain the individual’s intrinsic self-healing processes.”
+“Traditional Naturopathy: a distinct system of non-invasive healthcare and health in which neither surgery nor drugs are used, dependence being placed only on education, counseling, naturopathic modalities and natural substances, including without the use of foods, food extracts, vitamins, minerals, enzymes, aids, botanical substances, topical natural substances, homeopathic preparations, air, water, heat, cold, sound, light, the physical modalities of magnetic therapy, naturopathic non-manipulative bodywork and exercise to help stimulate and maintain the individual’s intrinsic self-healing processes.”
 (See California Senate Bill 577)

 CCNM does not offer classes in Naturopathy Medicine, diagnosing, prescribing or the use of drugs, or surgery.
-We clearly offer classes that are legally allowed under CA SB 577, which you can read by clicking the link above.
+We clearly offer classes that are legally allowed under CA SB 577, which you can read by clicking the above.

 More About Naturopathy